 Investing in people

 As part of its aim to offer an affordable yet authentic bushcamp experience, Mushara Bush Camp has adopted a “people first” philosophy, providing training opportunities for its staff designed both to improve their skills, and to enable them to offer a high standard of service to the lodge’s guests.

 To train the kitchen staff, Rhona Strauss, a fully qualified chef, visits lodges within the Mushara Collection once a month to teach new cooking techniques, discuss current food trends, brainstorm new dish ideas and more.
 During her monthly visits, she especially spends time with the camp’s head chef, making sure that the standard is still as high as expected, revising the presentation of the meals and listening to any concerns about menu options.
 If quality or presentation problems arise, the chefs are called back to the Mushara Lodge kitchen where Rhona will go through a particular dish with them again.
 This initiative not only improves the standard of cuisine, but also inspires the staff and defines their work ethic, which is further translated into creating authentic meal experiences for their guests.

 See more great sustainability projects in Namibia

 Health & safety

-Medical care: The nearest doctor is in Tsumeb, around 100km away.
+- The nearest doctor is in Tsumeb, about 100km away.